 Fit employees are more productive

-Regular exercise also means employees are more likely to be when at their desks.
+Regular exercise also means employees are more likely to be more productive when at their desks.
 Exercise releases endorphins which make people happy, more energetic and increase brain function.
 Exercise literally makes you smarter.
 It is no accident that regular physical activity results in more productive employees.

 Happier employees are also less likely to have low job satisfaction and therefore, by extension, those employers are more likely to see high staff retention ratios.
 Anyone who has employed a significant number of people knows how critical it is to retain good people.
 If you employ a team, encourage them to get out and get their sweat on.